noPerfection/service/PROXY.md

 }
 ```

-The destination structure defined as `service.Rule` in the `config-lib` module:
+The destination structure defined as `service.Rule` in the `github.com/noPerfection/runtime/config` module:

 ```typescript
 type Rule ={